“What's your problem?”

 What's your problem?

-This is a phrase that you use to start an argument with someone who's acting angry or rude.
+This is a phrase that you can use to start an argument with someone who's acting angry or rude.
 "What's your problem?" means "Why are you acting that way?"
-But when you ask someone "What's your problem?" it sounds like you're criticizing them, so it usually makes people get angrier and start to argue with you.
+But asking someone "What's your problem?" makes it sounds like you're criticizing them, so it usually makes people get angrier and start to argue with you.

-People usually say "What's your problem?" to family members or people that they're in a relationship with.
-But some people would also use this when talking to a stranger who really made them angry.
+People usually say "What's your problem?" to family members or people that they're in a close relationship with.
+But some people would also use this phrase when talking to a stranger who made them angry.

-You should not use this phrase to ask about someone's health.
+You should not ask "What's your problem?" to ask about someone's health.
 If someone seems to be sick, ask:

 What's wrong?